-It is notable that identified socio-economic determinants has explained about 40% of the total variation in average goal differences.
+It is notable that identified socio-economic determinants have explained about 40% of the total variation in average goal differences.
 If we compare the average goal difference against a team of medium strength, computed by actual data and predicted by the Economist’s model, we will be able to identify overachieving and underachieving countries, given their resources.
-When the predicted goal difference of a team of medium strength exceeds the actual difference, then that country has underachieved its potential, as based on the given level of GDP per capita, population size, and interest in football, that country should have better average goal difference than it actually has.
+When the predicted goal difference of a team of medium strength exceeds the actual difference, then that country has underachieved its potential, as based on the given level of GDP per capita, population size, and interest in football, that country should have a better average goal difference than it actually has.
 When the predicted goal difference is below the actual one, the country has overachieved its potential.
 Uruguay, for instance, was among the biggest overachievers, managing to have nearly a goal per game better than expected.
-Brazil, Argentina, Portugal and Spain were close behind.
+Brazil, Argentina, Portugal, and Spain were close behind.
 West African and Balkan countries are overachievers too.
-China, India, Luxemburg, Canada, Hungary and particularly Germany, performed much worse than predicted.
+China, India, Luxemburg, Canada, Hungary, and particularly Germany, performed much worse than predicted.

 Figure 1.
 Average Goal Difference against Median Team

 I want to conclude the blog with an optimistic quote from the book of Simon Kuper and Stefan Szymanski: “… Georgia clearly has potential.
-The country is small (5 million people), and horribly poor (even today, average income is below $4,000 per year).
+The country is small (5 million people), and horribly poor (even today, the average income is below $4,000 per year).
 If Georgians could just become as rich as Croatia, they too could start beating England at Wembley.”

 1 This is the first World Cup to be held in Eastern Europe, the eleventh time that it has been held in Europe, and the first time the tournament takes place on two continents – Europe and Asia.